Running a Refinement (in detail)

 • rescale_factor, optional : A float which rescales the experimental data linearly in order to match the absolute scale of the simulated data when calculating the Figure of Merit (FoM).
 Default is 1., i.e. no change to the data.

-• auto_scale, optional : A boolean specifying whether to automatically set the aforementioned rescale_factor at each step of the refinement to the value which minimizes the FoM.
+• auto_scale, optional : A boolean specifying whether to automatically set the rescale_factor at each step of the refinement to the value which minimizes the FoM.
 Default is False.

 • use_FFT, optional : A boolean specifying whether to use the Fast Fourier Transform (FFT) in the calculation of variables from MD, which are faster but can impose restrictions on the uniformity of variables.
 Default is True.